PowerBroker2/ArduPID/README.md

 # ArduPID
-Fast, easy to use PID library for Arduinos
+PID library for Arduinos with greater accuracy than the legacy Arduino PID library